patilatharva/slot-machine/README.md

 ![Losing screen](demo/loss.png)

 If the user presses ‘y’ (provided the user has at least 100 coins) the wheel is spun again at the cost of 100 coins.
-*if the user attempts to carry on with the game despite not having enough coins, the game forcefully ends with a “G A M E  O V E R” screen.*
+*If the user attempts to carry on with the game despite not having enough coins, the game forcefully ends with a “G A M E  O V E R” screen.*

 If ‘n’, the program is quit.